 The Horticulture Outreach Committee (HOC) focuses on promoting the use of non-invasive horticultural plants within the retail sector and the public.
 This committee works closely with the horticulture industry to reduce the sale of invasive plants in Ontario.
-Projects that this group has developed and are working on include:
+Past and current projects undertaken by this committee include:

 - The Northern and Southern Ontario Grow me instead Guide: a guide to non-invasive and native alternatives